cdppirap/amdapy/amdapy/docs/index.rst

 Installation
 ------------

 The current packaged version of :program:`amdapy` can be downloaded :download:`amdapy tar <../../dist/amdapy-0.1.1.tar.gz>`.
+This package requires :program:`Python3.5` (or a later version).

 Install by executing the following ::

-  pip3 install -i https://test.pypi.org/simple amdapy
+  pip3 install amdapy

 To install the package with pip from the source archive use the following::